roginvs/rocco/README.md

 - ints are unsigned by default (simple to fix)
 - linkage (also not possible to declare function and define it later)
 - "" strings
+- memory is initialized via $init function instead of WA (data)

 ## Why no goto/switch